 You’ve put off taking the MPRE long enough—it’s time to sign up for the MPRE so you can get one step closer to bar admission.
 This post will answer your most urgent questions about the MPRE exam.
 What is the MPRE and who has to take it?
 The MPRE (called

 Law students can now upgrade their free American Bar Association membership to Premium to access exclusive benefits and savings.
-Learn More About ABA Premium Premium ABA members save $250 on BARBRI Bar Review; get $25 off West Academic case books and study guides; and
+Learn More About ABA Premium Premium ABA members get exclusive savings on bar review courses; get 20% off and free shipping on West Academic case books

 Every student begins law school at the same starting line.
 Within weeks, days even, some students pull ahead while others fall behind.
 By the end of the year, at law schools all across America, the class is divided into GPA and class rank strata that include a top, middle, and bottom.
 What factors determine which group students end up in?